Muzirkk/RecyclableWaste-Web-application/README.md

 # Recycling-Web-application
-This Web App is for SIT744 Ass2
+A Prototype of app Recycling is for SIT744 Ass2